Skip to main content

 Many elective experiences are available, which include (but are not limited to) the following:

-• Critical Care Evenings
+• Critical Care Swings

-• Emergency Medicine/Critical Care Midnights
+• Emergency Medicine/Critical Care Nocturnist

 • Infectious Diseases (Immunocompromised Service)